Turkey Letter Match Activity for Preschoolers

 If a child doesn’t identify and name the letters and their sounds, it will not be possible to create the necessary base for him/her to start reading.

 When a child can recognize and name the letters of the alphabet, that child can distinguish between uppercase and lowercase letters.
-It is also important to expose your children to the letters in different fonts, to get them used to the variety and help them to recognize the letters regardless of the font used.
+Exposing your children to the letters in different fonts is also essential, getting them used to the variety and helping them recognize the letters regardless of the font used.

 After that, that child will start to be able to say the letter sounds, then put sounds together to make syllables, later words, and finally put words together to form phrases.

-This Turkey Letter Match Activity can be used as small group activity, Writing center option, Literacy center option, Reading center option, take-home game, and Quiet area option.
+This Turkey Letter Match Activity can be used as a small group activity, a Writing center activity, a Literacy center activity, a Reading center activity, a take-home game, or a Quiet area activity.

-This low-prep activity is very easy to prepare and just requires a few materials.
+This low-prep activity is straightforward to prepare and requires a few materials.

 You will need:

-To prepare the Turkey Letter Match activity, fill out the form below to download and print out the free printable.
 Print each page using white cardstock, then cut out and laminate the turkey and pumpkins to make them last longer.
-Place them in a small basket or a Ziploc bag, to protect them.
+To protect them, place them in a small basket or a Ziploc bag.

-This activity can be played as individuals or with a partner.
+This activity can be played individually or with a partner.
 To begin, your preschoolers gather the turkeys and pumpkin tiles.
 Take one tile at a time, identify the letter on it, and find the matching pair.

-If your kids are just starting to learn the names of the letters, let them start with just a few tiles.
-Then you can then two or three more every time they play.
+If your kids are starting to learn the names of the letters, allow them to begin with just a few tiles.
+Then you can have two or three more every time they play.

-When your kiddos know all of the letter names, have them say the sound that each letter makes as they match turkeys with the pumpkins.
+When your kiddos know all the letter names, have them say each letter’s sound as they match turkeys with the pumpkins.

 Benefits of this Activity